Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+TODO: test titles
+TODO: read icons manchmal falsch gesetzt
+TODO: Image resize doesn't seem to work.
+It works when you're in the edit message mode but when you publish it, it's not resized.
 * Fixed: Missing page titles with some themes
-* Fixed: Display issues when using apostrophes
+* Fixed: Display issues when using apostrophes and backslashes
 * Fixed: Wrong HTML escaping
 * Fixed: Display issues with some themes
 = 1.0.10 =